s-kybound/go-slang/README.md

 Currently, our implementation exhibits the following features:

+- Realistic Virtual Machine with heap and instruction compiler
 - Concurrent execution achieved with timeslicing
 - Synchronization primitives with unbuffered channels
 - Support for select-case statement